 You can import tabular data into the SimBiology Model Analyzer or the MATLAB Workspace.
 The supported file types are .xls, .csv, and .txt.
 You can specify that the data is in a NONMEM® formatted file.
 The import process interprets the columns according to the NONMEM definitions.
-For details, see "Import Tabular Data from Files" on page 5-11.
+For details, see "Importing Data" on page 5-11.